The Louvre (song): Recording and composition

 Lorde recorded "The Louvre" at three different locations in the United States.
 She began recording at Conway Recording Studios, in Los Angeles, California, assisted by recording engineer Eric Eylands.
 They also recorded at Rough Customer Studio, in Brooklyn Heights, New York, with Barry McCready and Jack Antonoff.
 Recording was completed at Westlake Recording Studios, in Los Angeles, with Greg Eliason.
-John Hanes mixed the song at MixStar Studios, assisted by John Hanes.
+John Hanes mixed the song at MixStar Studios.
 Flume provided the song's bass line and drums, while Malay produced the electronic beats.
 Both provided additional production for the track.

 "The Louvre" is composed in the key of C Major with a tempo of 124 beats per minute.
 Lorde's vocals span a range of E3 to A4 and its chord progression follows a sequence of C–C/E–F5–A5–G5 in the verses and outro.
 It is an electropop song, with influences of other genres such as indie rock and ambient music.
 According to Nolan Feeley of Entertainment Weekly, "The Louvre" describes the early stages of a casual relationship "doomed to fail".
 The song starts with Lorde's voice accompanied by a guitar, before becoming "a storm of glitchy electro-pop."
 NME described it as a "wide-eyed, heart-skippy pop" track.
 Alexis Petridis of The Guardian stated that it seemed "highly unlikely that any pop song this year" would craft a better chorus than "The Louvre".
 Newsweek noted Phil Collins' influence on the track, while its guitar riff was compared to Bruce Springsteen's song "Born to Run" (1975) and the production on Taylor Swift's album 1989 (2014).

 In a podcast interview with The Spinoff, Lorde revealed that she wanted to evoke the feeling of the "big sun-soaked dumbness of falling in love," and the intense emotion of "big dumb joy".
 She said that the "instrumentation" helped reflect those emotions.
 The singer also disclosed that Frank Ocean's Blonde (2016) album served as inspiration for constructing the track's sound.
 Lorde spoke of how in a "post-Blonde landscape", instrumentation in songs has become more flexible.
 She stated that she could have made a "big, easy single" but refrained from doing so as she felt it would not mean much to "simplify the journey" or "force a big chorus."